song-richard/C17-REGEX/Develop/gist-template.md

 Quantifiers like *, +, and ? define how many times a character or group should appear.

 ### OR Operator
+The | symbol allows you to match one pattern or another.

 ### Character Classes
+Character classes like [] match any character from a specified set.

 ### Flags
+Flags like "i" for case-insensitive matching modify regex behavior.

 ### Grouping and Capturing